BlenderAid/Asset-Flinger/README.md

 ## Highly Hypothetical Future Development:

 #### Feature Ideas (easier to add):
+* Remembering the folder where the user picked the object last time
+* Easy Addon checkbox for the above 'Remember last used folder'
 * Installing the addon automatically adds a bookmark that points to the ‘assets' folder where the objects should be exported
-* Easy GUI option to hide file names in the menu to make it more compact
+* Easy Addon setting to hide file names in the menu to make it more compact
-* Easy GUI option to choose the amount of columns for the menu to make it more compact (in the code there are already easy parameters for this)
+* Easy Addon setting to choose the amount of columns for the menu to make it more compact.
+(In the code there are already easy parameters for this)
-* Providing 2 choices of the Addon - with the current Normal (128x128) and Small (64x64) sized thumbnails to make it more compact (in the code there are already easy parameters for this) - The Thumbnailer settings would be changed as well.
+* Easy Addon setting to choose between the current Normal (128x128) and Small (64x63) sized thumbnails to allow for more compact view.
+(In the code there are already easy parameters for this) - OR - if this appears to be hard to realize, then simply providing 2 choices of the Addon with the different sized thumbnails and thumbnail-generation settings

 #### Feature Ideas (harder to add):
-* By pressing an up-folder-icon in the GUI user can go up one directory (to the parent directory)
 * Wrapping of text for long file names
 * Scrolling of the thumbnails via mouse wheel
 * Instant and Automatic thumbnail rendering for exported objects (no need to leave Blender or hassle with installation at all)